-You should only take this optional exam if you believe that your SAT Writing score does not accurately reflect your writing ability and if you think that you cannot benefit from the extra support ENGQ20 can give you as a writer.
+You should only take this optional exam is you believe that your SAT Writing score or your ACT Combined English/Writing score does not accurately reflect your writing ability and if you think that you will not benefit from the extra support ENGQ20 can give you as a writer.
+If you do not have either test score, you may wish to take the BWCE to provide a replacement score.
 Taking the BWCE does not guarantee placement into WRT120.
 Students may have to wait one semester until sufficient spaces are available in WRT120.
-Click for more information on ENGQ20 Basic Writing

 The BWCE is an essay exam that asks you to write in response to a selected reading.
 The exam will have several prompts or questions relating to the reading.
 You will be asked to write an essay in response to one of the prompts (of your own choosing) for the exam.
 Students are encouraged to read the essay ahead of time to prepare for the exam (See link to article below).
 Copies of the reading will be provided during the exam.
 Previously prepared notes or writing is prohibited during the exam.

-The BWCE will be offered on the following days.
 Arrive 30 minutes before the test to check-in at the exam site.
-All exams are administered in Anderson Hall (Click here for location, directions and parking information).
+All exams are administered in Anderson Hall.

 Follow the instructions on the New Student Account Information page or call the IT Help Desk at (610) 436-3350.

 Office of Admissions:

 The exam will be held in Anderson Hall in the computer labs located on the ground floor.
 Anderson Hall is located on South Church Street near the corner of Rosedale Avenue.
 Enter through the main doors on South Church Street and sign-in with your photo I.D. in the lobby area.

 You may park behind Sykes Student Union or in the Bull Center parking lot which are located nearby.
 There are also some metered spots along Church and Rosedale.